-- 7.21 The Social Partners recognise that sustained national prosperity depends, inter alia, upon continued capital investment and the extent to which savings are accrued and utilised from the wealth created in the community through its economic activity. - 7.22 The Social Partners also recognise that while individual wealth creation carries the potential for personal empowerment, social inclusion and long-term security for the family, the aggregation of all such wealth creation contributes directly to the economic well being of Barbados and thus allows its benefits to be shared. - 7.23 The Social Partners undertake specifically to support policies which will increase the scope and level of wealth creation, facilitate the growth of economic capital in all its forms, reward individuals for wealth creation, and increase opportunities for more persons to participate in that exercise. - 7.24 The Social Partners also undertake to support the regulation of the economic environment so as to ensure the highest standards in accounting and other business practices, the protection of shareholder rights, and, in general, to inspire confidence in corporate governance. - 7.25 The Social Partners encourage individual Barbadians, in the foregoing context, to recognise the benefits of saving and the importance of the use of any such savings in private investment of one form or another. - 7.26 The Social Partners concede the existence of social disparities in Barbados, acknowledge that unemployment and underemployment are the largest contributors to social disparities, and accept responsibility for attempting to redress the imbalances by increasing sustainable employment and reducing the incidence of unemployment and underemployment. - 7.27 The Social Partners agree to promote, as a priority within the Social Compact, policies designed to work towards the elimination of poverty in the society, to support the application of practical measures to ensure access for all persons to educational opportunities, adequate health care and housing and healthy living conditions, and to collaborate in monitoring and evaluating existing programmes intended to satisfy specific welfare needs.
+- 7.21 The Social Partners recognise that sustained national prosperity depends, inter alia, upon continued capital investment and the extent to which savings are accrued and utilised from the wealth created in the community through its economic activity. - 7.22 The Social Partners also recognise that while individual wealth creation carries the potential for personal empowerment, social inclusion and long-term security for the family, the aggregation of all such wealth creation contributes directly to the economic well-being of Barbados and thus allows its benefits to be shared.

-7.28 The Social Partners agree, in particular, to support a strengthened National Employment Bureau staffed and equipped to provide adequate information and advice, an effective guidance and counselling programme, and an active liaison service with employers to facilitate job placement.
+- 7.23 The Social Partners undertake specifically to support policies which will increase the scope and level of wealth creation, facilitate the growth of economic capital in all its forms, reward individuals for wealth creation, and increase opportunities for more persons to participate in that exercise. - 7.24 The Social Partners also undertake to support the regulation of the economic environment so as to ensure the highest standards in accounting and other business practices, the protection of shareholder rights, and, in general, to inspire confidence in corporate governance. - 7.25 The Social Partners encourage individual Barbadians, in the foregoing context, to recognise the benefits of saving and the importance of the use of any such savings in private investment of one form or another. - 7.26 The Social Partners concede the existence of social disparities in Barbados, acknowledge that unemployment and underemployment are the largest contributors to social disparities, and accept responsibility for attempting to redress the imbalances by increasing sustainable employment and reducing the incidence of unemployment and underemployment. - 7.27 The Social Partners, mindful of the United Nations Millennium Development Goals, agree to promote, as a priority within the Social Compact, policies designed to work towards the elimination of poverty in the society.
+The Social Partners also agree to support the application of practical measures to ensure, inter alia, gender equality, the empowerment of women, access for all persons to educational opportunities, adequate health care and housing and healthy living conditions, and to collaborate in monitoring and evaluating existing programmes intended to satisfy specific welfare needs. - 7.28 The Social Partners agree, in particular, to support a strengthened National Employment Bureau staffed and equipped to provide adequate information and advice, an effective guidance and counselling programme, and an active liaison service with employers to facilitate job placement. - 7.29 The Social Partners acknowledge the influences exerted by the various ratings given to Barbados by the United Nations and other agencies and agree to use this Protocol as a basis for the improvement of those conditions which form the criteria upon which such indices are compiled.